School

 • Excursions & adventures: The Grade 6 all learners go on a four-day excursion to NaDEET together, while in Grade 8 a four-day Grade excursion to Rooisand is offered.
 Grade 9 classes conduct a one-week job-shadowing.

 • At the end of Grade 9, parents decide on the future school career: either the DIA-branch (Gr 10-12) with the resultant German International Abitur or the Cambridge-branch (also Gr.
-10-12) with the resultant Namibian Senior Certificate, the highest Namibian school leaving certificate.
+10-12).

 • A wide offer of extra-mural activities supplements the compulsory lesson program.
 Participation in these activities is voluntary.
 The offer is re-organized on an annual basis.